Project 4.1

-Project 4.1 was the designation for a medical study and experimentation conducted by the United States of those residents of the Marshall Islands exposed to radioactive fallout from the March 1, 1954 Castle Bravo nuclear test at Bikini Atoll, which had an unexpectedly large yield.
-Government and mainstream historical sources point to the study being organized on March 6 or March 7, 1954, six days after the Bravo shot.
+Project 4.1 was the designation for a medical study and experimentation conducted by the United States of those residents of the Marshall Islands exposed to radioactive fallout from the 1 March 1954 Castle Bravo nuclear test at Bikini Atoll, which had an unexpectedly large yield.
+Government and mainstream historical sources point to the study being organized on March 6 or 7 March 1954, less than a week after the Bravo shot.

 Establishment and secrecy

 In the wake of the Castle Bravo detonation, a new research section was added to the Castle Bravo Weapons Effects research section.
 Program 4, "Biomedical effects," was to include one project, Project 4.1, titled "Study of Response of Human Beings exposed to Significant Beta and Gamma Radiation due to Fall-out from High-Yield Weapons."
 Eugene P. Cronkite of the National Naval Medical Center was designated as Project Officer.
 Cronkite's instructions stressed the importance of secrecy surrounding the project:

 The purpose of the project, as a 1982 Defense Nuclear Agency report explained, was both medical as well as for research purposes: